Welcome to the Assume Project

 The transformation of electricity markets associated with the transition towards high shares of renewable power generation results in the constant development of market mechanisms, increasing sector coupling, and creating new market platforms.
 Introducing a new market or changing the current market design does, however, affect all other markets and their participants because of their strong interrelation in not necessarily foreseeable ways, as the last changes in the German reserve markets demonstrated.
 This raises the need for tools and simulation models to investigate and understand such complex interplay of markets and predict possible adverse effects and misuse of market power.

 With ASSUME a team of researchers aims to develop a highly modular and easy-to-use energy market simulation toolbox with integrated reinforcement learning methods.
-Different reinforcement learning algorithms in multi-agent simulations of electricity markets were already tested and have created promising results.
-This toolbox will enable an agile analysis of market designs and bidding strategies of new actors and emerging market dynamics in our fast changing energy system.
+Different reinforcement learning algorithms in multi-agent simulations of electricity markets have already been tested creating promising results.
+This toolbox will enable an agile analysis of market designs and bidding strategies of new actors and emerging market dynamics in our fast-changing energy system.

 The Software Package